SiTaggart/color-combos/README.md

 ```

 Even though `#fff` and `rgb(255,255,255)` are the same color, `ColorCombos` will not omit the duplicate from the returned results.

+## APCA (WCAG 3 Candidate)

+`ColorCombos` includes an `apca` result for each color pair:

+- `apca.lc` is the signed APCA Lightness Contrast value (negative = light text on dark background, positive = dark text on light background).
+- `apca.readability.*.meets` compares `Math.abs(apca.lc)` against the APCAeasyIntro “Use‑Case Ranges” thresholds:
+  - `fluentText`: `Lc 90` (preferred; for fluent/body text columns at ≥14px/400)
+  - `bodyText`: `Lc 75` (minimum; for body text columns at ≥18px/400)
+  - `contentText`: `Lc 60` (minimum; for content text at ≥24px/400 or ≥16px/700)
+  - `largeText`: `Lc 45` (minimum; for large text/headlines at ≥36px/400 or ≥24px/700)
+  - `minimumText`: `Lc 30` (absolute minimum; for text not listed above, and large/solid non‑text)
+  - `nonText`: `Lc 15` (absolute minimum; for discernible non‑text ≥5px)

+### Caveats

+- APCA is the candidate contrast method for WCAG 3 and is still under development; these booleans are a convenience check against published guidance, not an official “conformance” result.
+- Thresholds are based on the reference font (Helvetica/Arial) and don’t account for font‑specific look‑up tables or other typographic factors (spacing, stroke width, etc).
+- Inputs with alpha (e.g. `rgba(...)`) are not composited against a background for APCA; results assume opaque colors.